WHAT IS COMPILING? WHO ARE AGGREGATORS & PORTALS AND WHY IS THIS IMPORTANT TO SELLING MY HOME?

 HOUSTON’s MLS is one of the best in the world.
 People come from all over the world to study how our MLS system was built, its features, and its online capabilities.
 It is a powerful tool to assist you in the rapid and satisfying sale of your home.

-MLS (Multiple Listing Service) is basically a huge database of all the properties for sale in Houston.
+MLS (Multiple Listing Service) is basically a huge database of all the properties for sale in Houston and its affiliated areas.
 It is administered by HAR (Houston Association of Realtors).
 ALL listings must be submitted to HAR for inclusion in the MLS database.
 An agent who witholds a listing from MLS without the express (written) consent of the seller risks significant penalties and may put their own license, and that of their broker in jeopardy.

 HAR makes this database available to the public … anyone can see this data on their web page www.har.com; it is FREE, you should visit.

 In addition to maintaining the database, HAR also exports the database to other websites.
 Compiling is a computer program that translates the data from our MLS and writes it in a form that is acceptable to other sites.